-Presidency Defends Humanitarian Minister over Position on Bayelsa Floods
+Presidency Defends Humanitarian Minister Over Position on Bayelsa Floods

 “Clearly, this is not a time for public reproach.
 It will only weaken our collective response to the tragedy, and ultimately hinder cooperation that saves lives and delivers emergency aid.

-“The government at the centre will continue to do more for Bayelsa and for all states so affected as more and more resources are made available to agencies.”
+“The government at the centre will continue to do more for Bayelsa and for all states so affected as more and more resources are made available to agencies dealing”.